lingo-mit/website/blog/world_models/index.md

 Here's another model of the solar system---an **orrery**.
 Like the map, it shows the relative locations of the planets (now in 3D!).
 Unlike the map, it is
-_dynamic_: I can ask about those relative positions, not just at some fixed moment in time, but at arbitrary points in the past or future, by turning a little crank [not pictured] and evolving the system forward or backward in time.
+_dynamic_: I can ask about those relative positions, not just at some fixed, but at arbitrary points in the past or future, by turning a little crank [not pictured] and evolving the system forward or backward in time.
 With this
 model, we can answer conditional questions like "where will Jupiter be in three years?", "where will Jupiter be during the next lunar eclipse?", or "how